ckallum/First-Year-Computer-Science/C Code/README.txt

 manage to implement a way to prevent the user from inputing a character instead of a number.
 There isn't any testing because I didn't know how to implement it but the output should be enough to know that the program is working.
 Also the 'list' is techincally a queue.
+There's also a header file you need to have for the program to work called "Huffman.h".
+This is for the functions to work.